javiervales/mt-simulated-annealing/README.md

 };

 <ol>
-<li> NTHREADS: Number of simultaneous thread.
-Set greater or equal to your number of cores.
+<li> NTHREADS: Number of simultaneous threads to use.
+Set it greater or equal than the available number of cores.
-<li> REPETITIONS: Repetitions at each temperature
+<li> REPETITIONS: Repetitions at each temperature.
+Increment for more exhaustive search.
-<li> ITERATIONS: Number of problem runs from the beggining (could be useful to skip local optima).
-Set to 1 in case only one run is necessary.
+<li> ITERATIONS: Number of independent problem runs to be performed (could be useful to set greater than 1 to skip local optima).
 <li> F: A struct containing the user-provided functions to allocate, deallocate, initiate, create, evaluate cost, copy, and show problem solutions (SEE BELOW)
 </ol>